DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/removing-the-delivery-partner-question.md

 However, it is also common for appropriate bodies and delivery partners to have differing operating names.
 In this scenario, we wouldn't be able to ask if the appropriate body is the same organisation as the delivery partner, and we may have to present a different name.
 This could cause confusion for those users.

+It can also be the cause that sometimes appropriate bodies split into multiple different delivery partners to deliver training too.

-We'd also be at risk that users may choose to answer 'yes' to the organisations being the same where they aren't.
+This would present us with a risk that users may choose to answer 'yes' to the organisations being the same where they aren't.
 We're not confident users would understand what we were asking in this scenario and may answer 'yes' mistakenly.

 ## What we tested